FEISystems/ms-macwis-prototype/README.md

 The table provided in [Roles and Responsibilities](./artifacts/Roles and Responsibilities/Roles_and_Responsibilities.pdf) outlines the roles and responsibilities for key positions in the project team.
 These roles provide the broad leadership in all technical and management disciplines required for this project.

 ##  C.	Level of Effort (Proprietary)
 Per the Vendor Challenge Section 4.2.1 instructions, FEi has provided the hourly rate and total number of hours for each labor category proposed to complete the prototype separately in the document, *“FEi, MS Section X - Cost Information Submission, RFP No. 3717.PDF”*.
 We proposed 468 hours to complete the prototype.
+The labor categories and hours for each category used to complete the prototype are shown below:
+    *   Agile Coach – 24 hours
+    *   Product Manager – 36 hours
+    *   Delivery Manager – 40 hours
+    *   Business Analyst – 52 hours
+    *   Technical Architect – 32 hours
+    *	Backend Web Developer – 132 hours
+    *	Frontend Web Developer – 20 hours
+    *	Visual Designer – 104 hours
+    *	Interaction Designer / User Researcher / Usability Tester – 28 hours
+    Total Hours - 468

 #   IV.
 Research and Discovery
 ##  A.	Research Methods – User Perspective